arcadexyz/arcade-protocol/README.md

 - `PunksVerifier.sol` allows collection-wide offers on CryptoPunks.
 - `UnvaultedItemsVerifier.sol` allows counterparties to propose collection-wide offers on assets that will be escrowed directly, without a vault.

+## Metadata

+The Arcade protocol contains three contracts that follow the ERC721 NFT standard: the Borrower Note and Lender Note (both instances of `PromissoryNote.sol`), and the Vault Factory.
+In all cases, the NFT contracts use a `tokenUri` implementation that queries an external, descriptor contract for a given token ID's URI.
+This allows more easy updates of image metadata and changes to token-based URI schemes.
+The current descriptor contracts are implemented:

+- `StaticURIDescriptor.sol` contains a `tokenUri` function that returns the same URI value for any given tokenId.
+- `BaseURIDescriptor.sol` contains a `tokenUri` function that returns an incrementing tokenId appended to a base URI path.
+This allows a `<base uri>/<token id>` URI scheme which allows unique images per token ID.

+## Migrations

+This repo implements a number of smart contracts that enable migration from other lending protocols to Arcade V3.
+All migration (or "rollover") contracts use the same settlement mechanism: initially, a flash loan is taken to repay an open loan, with a loan using the same collateral instantly opened on Arcade V3.
+Funding from the new loan can be used to repay the old loan from the source protocol.
+This allows capital-efficient adoption of the Arcade V3 protocol for those currently with active borrows against their NFTs.

+Two source protocol migrations have been implemented:

+- `V2ToV3Rollover.sol` and `V2ToV3RolloverWithItems.sol` allow migrations from the Arcade V2 protocol to Arcade V3.
+- `LP1Migration.sol` and `LP1MigrationWithItems.sol` allow migrations from NFTfi loans to Arcade V3.

+In both cases, the "with items" version of the smart contract allows the borrower to provide an items-based signature from a lender, as opposed to a vault based signature.

 ## Version 2

 This is version 3 of the protocol.
 Version 2 of the protocol can be found [here](https://github.com/Non-fungible-Technologies/v2-contracts).